 If you're a super administrator, you can deploy all configurations changes or a specific change.
 For example, you could deploy changes associated with a component such as locations or you can select a specific change.

-If you're a delegated or tenant administrator, you can deploy configuration changes related to the locations, policies, and custom lists that you added or that you have permission to manage.
-However, if the pending change list includes custom list changes that a delegated or tenant administrator did not make, the delegated or tenant administrator cannot deploy their custom list modifications.
-To deploy these changes, the delegated or tenant administrator must contact an ETP super administrator.
+If you're a delegated or tenant administrator, you can deploy configuration changes related to the locations, policies, and lists that you added or that you have permission to manage.

-The deploy operation for a location, policy, and custom list typically completes in 20-30 seconds.
+The deploy operation for a location, policy, and list typically completes in 20-30 seconds.
 If you are deploying an IdP, the deploy operation for the IdP takes three to five minutes.
+An administrator can deploy the specific configurations they are allowed to deploy.
 A progress bar appears when deploying an IdP.

 As part of the deployment process, administrators must confirm their changes.
 This process involves commenting on the deployed changes.
 These comments are logged on the Deployment History tab where an administrator and any ETP user can track the changes that were deployed to the network.
 The list of changes and the administrators who made them are shown in the deployment history.